Aachal17/RC-Robot/README.md

 # RC Robot with Autonomous Navigation

-A multifunctional Arduino-based robot supporting both manual (Bluetooth) control and autonomous obstacle-avoidance operation.
+## Project OVerview
+This project implements a versatile four-wheeled robot capable of both remote control via Bluetooth and intelligent autonomous navigation with obstacle avoidance.
+It utilizes an Arduino microcontroller, the Adafruit Motor Shield, an I2C LCD for status display, and an ultrasonic sensor mounted on a servo for 180-degree environmental scanning.

+The code features smooth motor speed transitions (ramping), a dynamic "eye" display on the LCD, and a logic system to prevent the robot from getting stuck in tight spots.
 The robot features:
 - L293D Motor Shield (AFMotor library)
 - HC-05/HC-06 Bluetooth control
 - Ultrasonic distance measurement